DallanQ/terraforming_mars_ares_expedition/QA.md

 [infrastructure-track-less-than-5](https://boardgamegeek.com/thread/3048080/infrastructure-track-less-than-5)

+> Are you not supposed to use infrastructure Track at 2-4 players?
+It doesn't say so in the rules but it kinda implies it by telling you to remove the cards labeled 5+ when not using the infrastructure Track.

+It says you can use them, but it will make for a longer game at this player count range.
+In which case you would leave in the cards for 5+ so that you have a better chance of manipulating the infrastructure track.
+See Setup, step 2: "It is recommended to only use this track for games with 5 or more players..."

 [timing-of-construction-phase-bonus](https://boardgamegeek.com/thread/2702651/timing-of-construction-phase-bonus)

 > If you choose the construction phase, can you take the draw-a-card bonus before playing a red or blue card?